Open Data GIS Downloads

 Measurement

 This tool allows the user to measure a distance or area.
-After selecting between distance or area, click on the map to draw a line or polygon, and the corresponding measurement will appear in the sidebar.
-The user can select from a dropdown of measurement units, such as square miles, acres, feet, meters, etc. To finish your measurement, double click with your mouse.
+Click on the map to draw a line or polygon, and the corresponding measurement will appear in the sidebar.
+The user can select from a dropdown of measurement units.
+To finish your measurement, double click with your mouse.
 Click Clear measurement to remove your results from the map and the sidebar.

 The measure tool supports several keyboard navigations as well.
 With the Distance or Area tool active, hover your cursor over the map and use the F key to add a point to your measurement.
 Use the Z key to delete the last point placed and press Enter to finish the current measurement.